Who can benefit from SUN?

 Once you have completed and returned your membership form, SUN admin will send you a Microsoft Teams invite and instructions on how to attend your first SUN group.
 To ensure the virtual groups work well, SUN admin will manage the number of people attending each group.
 This is why you will need to book a place at each group you wish to attend.

-We are currently running three groups a week.
+We are currently running several groups a week.
 These are held on:

 - Mondays, 2pm-4.30pm (North West Group covering Woking, Runnymede, Spelthorne, Elmbridge)